Skip to content

 }

-If your trigger action fails due to SNS topic encryption, then the CloudWatch alarm history displays a message similar to the following message:
+If your trigger action fails because of SNS topic encryption, then the CloudWatch alarm history displays an error message that's similar to the following:

-SNS allows encryption at rest for its topic.
-If SNS uses the default AWS Key Management Service (AWS KMS) key alias/aws/sns for this encryption, then CloudWatch alarms can't publish messages to the SNS topic.
-The default AWS KMS key's policy for SNS doesn't allow CloudWatch alarms to perform kms:Decrypt and kms:GenerateDataKey API calls.
-Because this key is AWS managed, you can't manually edit the policy.
+If you configured Amazon SNS to use the default AWS Key Management Service (AWS KMS) alias/aws/sns key for server-side encryption, then CloudWatch can't publish to the SNS topic.
+The default AWS KMS key policy for Amazon SNS doesn't allow CloudWatch to perform kms:Decrypt and kms:GenerateDataKey API operations.
+Because AWS manages this key, you can't manually edit the policy.

-If the SNS topic must be encrypted at rest, then use a customer managed key.
-The customer managed key must include the following permissions under the Statement section of the key policy.
-These permissions allow the CloudWatch alarms to publish messages to encrypted SNS topics:
+If you must encrypt the SNS topic at rest, then use a customer managed key.
+The customer managed key must include the following permissions statement in the key policy:

 "Effect": "Allow",